fkie-cad/yapscan/README.md

 extern int start(int argc, char** argv);

 // run is meant for use with rundll32.
-// It tries to hook into the terminal IO of the parent process
-// via AttachConsole(ATTACH_PARENT_PROCESS), then parses the
+// It opens a new console window via AllocConsole(), then parses the
 // lpCmdLine to extract the arguments and calls starts yapscan
 // with the extracted arguments. extern void run(HWND hWnd, HINSTANCE hInst, LPTSTR lpCmdLine, int nCmdShow);